dougeby/IntuneDocs/intune/device-enrollment-program-enroll-macos.md

 To set up enrollment, you use both the Intune and Apple DEP portals.
 You create enrollment profiles containing settings that applied to devices during enrollment.

-Neither DEP enrollment nor Apple School Manager work with the [device enrollment manager](device-enrollment-manager-enroll.md).
+Neither DEP enrollment or Apple School Manager work with the [device enrollment manager](device-enrollment-manager-enroll.md).

 <!--
 **Steps to enable enrollment programs from Apple**